lavanya-sood/Thesis_EducationalInterface/backend/README.md

 Monitoring script that builds the backend and refeshes it automatically while server is running in the terminal.

+### dotenv

+Allows us to save variables in a private file so that they are not posted on github publically.

 ## Folder Structure

 ### index.js